glu-lang/glu-book/_docs/memory_management.md

 In this example, the `alloc` function allocates an array of 10 integers on the heap and returns a unique pointer to that memory.
 The elements of the array are default-initialized, the default value for integers being 0.
 The array can be accessed and modified using the subscript operator `[]`.
 Just like with single values, the memory for the array must be freed using the `free` function for the code to compile.

 Arrays can also be resized using the `std::realloc` function.
 The `realloc` function takes a pointer to an existing array, the new size of the array, and returns a new pointer to the resized array.
-Because they all are unique pointers, the compiler can check that the old pointer is not used after the reallocation.
+Because both are unique pointers, the compiler can check that the old pointer is not used after the reallocation.

 ```glu
 let array: *unique Int = std::alloc<Int>(10);